-• Multiply multiples of ten and one hundred by a single-digit, using their multiplication table knowledge.

-Recall all times tables up to 12 x 12
+- Multiply multiples of ten and one hundred by a single-digit, using their multiplication table knowledge. - Recall all times tables up to 12 x 12

-Read the question corefully?
+Read the question corefulty?

 Understand what is required

 Choose the correct operation

 Solve the problem

 Answer the question

-Checkmy calculation/answer
+Checking calculation of answer